Arc Rise Fantasia: Plot

 During their journey, the party learn that a thousand years before the Feldragons appeared, a Hozone blight nearly wiped out the early Divine Race, who fled into hibernation under Easa's guidance; Cecille, Rastan and Dynos are of the Divine Race.
 The Imaginal Law resulted in the birth of the current Common Race, designed to survive the remaining Hozone.
-They also encounter Adele's party, with Alphonse stirring up support within the Republic and Empire against Weiss and bonding with other Rogress.
 After gathering enough power, L'Arc fights both the Imperial forces led by Weiss, revealed to have been cursed by Easa, and corruption within the Republic orchestrated by Ignacy and Hosea to further the Imaginal Law.
 Serge and Leslie eventually join L'Arc as he proves his willingness to save people on all sides of the conflict.
 L'Arc learns that Easa is an artificial being with a human at its core, and if the Imaginal Law is enacted to destroy Hozone the Common Race will die out, while Feldragons are being created from Divine Race members corrupted by Hozone.
 Lunacy, while of the Common Race, is among those furthering the Imaginal Law as he has struck a bargain with Easa's worshippers.
-Luze is the current core of Easa, watching the current Children of Easa to see which Law will be enacted.
+Luze is the current core of Easa, observing events to see which Law will be enacted.

-Adele orchestrates Weiss's death at Alphonse's hands to further her agenda, with Weiss revealing L'Arc to be his illegitimate brother and a descendent of both Divine and Common Races.
+Adele orchestrates Weiss's death at Alphonse's hands to further her agenda, with Weiss revealing L'Arc to be his illegitimate brother and a descendent of both Divine and Common Races before dying.
 L'Arc decides to create a new Law which will allow both Races to exist.
 Ignacy and Hosea kidnap Niko to force Alphonse and L'Arc to give up their power and create a new Child of Easa.
 Adele sacrifices herself to save Alphonse, and the party kill Lunacy and Hosea, with Niko sacrificing himself to stop a Divine Race weapon.
 A disillusioned Alphonse opens the way to the Real Law's core to fulfil Adele's wish.
 The party have final duels with Alphonse's followers including Dynos, then against Alphonse himself, persuading Alphonse to let them confront Easa.
 Alphonse gives them his Rogress, then destroys the Real Law core, awakening Easa's true form.
-The party confront Luze, being forced to kill her so L'Arc can take her place as Easa's core and neutralise Hozone's toxicity so both Common and Divine Races can live together.
+The party confront Luze, being forced to kill her so L'Arc can take her place as Easa's core and neutralise Hozone's toxicity to allow the Races to coexist.
 The process takes five centuries, with his companions vowing to improve the world in his absence.
 When he awakens, he finds Ryfia hibernated to remain by his side.